 To date, the market share and demand increases witnessed in the last two years have continued into 2022.
 In addition, the United States government's tax credit program to encourage consumers to replace older non-efficient wood stoves and fireplaces, will remain in place through 2023.
 The program allows the consumer to apply for a tax credit of up to 26% of the complete cost of a new wood stove, including installation, if it has an average efficiency of 75% or greater.
 This program should continue to buoy demand for Blaze King products sold in the United States as all are eligible for this tax credit.
-Of the 159 fireboxes currently approved for sale by the EPA, only 59 qualify for the tax credit.
+Of the 160 fireboxes currently approved for sale by the EPA, only 59 qualify for the tax credit.
 Blaze King owns 6, or 10%, of the 59 fireboxes eligible for this tax credit.
 Furthermore, recent increases in costs of heating alternatives such as natural gas, should also be positive for the demand of Blaze King's wood stoves and fireplaces.
 These demand tailwinds help support pricing increases that already have been, or are in the process of being, implemented to counter the effect of rising labour, material, and logistics costs.

-Blaze King management is focused on increasing production capacity to continue satisfying its increased demand, and to capitalize on future market expansion opportunities.
-The significant investments made in 2021 in a new fiber laser and brake press are the first steps toward production capacity enhancement for Blaze King.
+Blaze King management is focused on increasing production capacity to continue to satisfy its increased demand, and to capitalize on future market expansion opportunities.
+The significant investments made in 2021 in a new fiber laser and brake press, as well as a second new brake press added last month, are the first steps toward production capacity enhancement for Blaze King.